Randomized Robust Price Optimization: Literature review

+Our work is most closely related to the paper of \cite{wang2020randomized}.
+The paper of \cite{wang2020randomized} introduces randomization into the robust assortment optimization and characterizes the conditions under which a randomized strategy strictly improves worst-case expected revenues over a deterministic strategy.
+The paper proposes several different solution methods for finding an optimal distribution over assortments for the MNL, Markov chain and ranking-based models.
 Our paper shares a high-level viewpoint with the paper of \cite{wang2020randomized} in that revenue management decisions, such as assortment decisions and pricing decisions, are subject to uncertainty and from an operational point of view, have the potential to be randomized and to benefit from randomization.
 From a technical standpoint, several of our results on the benefit of randomization when the price set is discrete that are stated in Section~\ref{subsec:benefits_finite} are generalizations of results in \cite{wang2020randomized} to the pricing setting that we study.
 In terms of methodology, the solution approach we apply when the price set and uncertainty set are discrete in Section~\ref{sec:finitePcal_finiteUcal_body} (described more fully in Section~\ref{sec:finitePcal_finiteUcal}) is related to the approach in \cite{wang2020randomized} for the MNL model, as we also use the two-layer column generation scheme of \cite{delage2022value}.
 The main difference between the method in \cite{wang2020randomized} and our method lies in the nature of the subproblems.
 In the paper of \cite{wang2020randomized}, the primal subproblem is a binary sum of linear fractional functions problem, and the dual subproblem is essentially a mixture of multinomial logits assortment problem that can be reformulated as a mixed-integer linear program.
-In our paper, the primal and dual subproblems that are used to generate new price vectors and uncertainty realizations comes from the underlying pricing problem and the structure of different demand models (linear, semi-log and log-log), which lead to different subproblems than in the assortment setting.
+In our paper, the primal and dual subproblems that are used to generate new price vectors and uncertainty realizations come from the underlying pricing problem and the structure of different demand models (linear, semi-log and log-log), which lead to different subproblems than in the assortment setting.
 In particular, in the semi-log and log-log cases, both the primal and dual subproblems can be formulated as mixed-integer exponential cone programs.
 In the semi-log and log-log cases specifically, the formulations of the dual subproblems, which are used to identify new price vectors to add, require a logarithmic transformation together with a biconjugate representation of the log-sum-exp function.
 This technique is also used to develop a constraint generation scheme for the randomized robust pricing problem when the price set is discrete and the uncertainty set is convex (Section~\ref{sec:finitePcal_convexUcal}); the subproblem in this case involves solving a nominal pricing problem under the semi-log or log-log model, which we are also able to reformulate exactly as a mixed-integer exponential cone program.
-As noted in the introduction, we believe these are the first exact formulations of these problems using mixed-integer conic programming. \\
+As noted in the introduction, these are the first exact formulations of these problems using mixed-integer conic programming. \\